theo-gk/menu-caching/README.txt

 A next update is already under development, intending to add compatibility with Woodmart theme.

+If you have any good ideas about this plugin and yoy want to contribute, you can make a PR in the [github repo](https://github.com/theo-gk/menu-caching).

 == Installation ==

 1. Download the plugin from [Official WP Plugin Repository](https://wordpress.org/plugins/menu-caching/).